frwololo/warnel-chawpiovs/README.md

 I have personally seen the multiplayer mode (between a PC - as the host of course - and a Nintendo Switch) working on my local network.
 So I know this works, but the console has to be overclocked, otherwise it loses its connection eventually.
 This might be fixable, but if you really wish to test multiplayer on a Switch (I don't currently recommend this, with both the Switch port AND multiplayer being quite rough around the edges), for now please overclock the console.

 ### Linux and Mac Ports
 I do distributes binaries for Mac and Linux, but those are mostly untested.
 On Linux I check that the game actually runs.
-I do not have a Mac so I cannot test the MacOS version myself.
+I do not have a Mac so I cannot test the MacOS version myself abd it should be considered unsupported.

+### Android Port
+The game works on Android but you will need to install the apk manually, as I do not plan to distribute the game on the Google Play store.
+You wil need to enable "Unknown sources" in your phone's settins, and install the apk from your file manager

 ## Users: Installing the Game
-1. Download the binary and the pck file from the [releases section](https://github.com/frwololo/warnel-chawpiovs/releases), and copy them to any folder on your device (on the Switch, this should probably be in the "switch" folder of your SD card)
+1. Download the binary and the pck file from the [releases section](https://github.com/frwololo/warnel-chawpiovs/releases), and copy them to any folder on your device (on the **Switch**, this should probably be in the "switch" folder of your SD card.
+On **Android**, copy the .apk to your phone then install using your file manager.
+Make sure to enable "unknown sources))
 2. That's it, you can run the game.
 (On Switch, you need to launch it from the homebrew menu - not in applet mode! -)

 ## Users: Running the game
 ### Downloading Images and other resources
 When you run the game for the first time, Warnel Chawpiovs needs to download some data, including card definitions and card pictures.
 By default, most of this data is downloaded from https://marvelcdb.com.
-Image downloads in particular might take some time, but this should only happen the first time you run the game.
-This will happen in the background and you can play the game while pictures get downloaded.
+Image downloads in particular might take some time, but this will happen in the background and you can play the game while pictures get downloaded.

 **Alternatively**, it is possible to have all the images packed either in a PCK or a ZIP file at the root of the user folder (PCK are the DLC file format for Godot) with the right structure.
 See below for folder structure.